enasequence/read_docs/faq/data_brokering.rst

 Data brokering is the act of submitting data to ENA on behalf of another person/institute.
 In many cases a centralised national brokering facility is the most efficient means of data management at large scale.

 In order to become a data broker, you must apply for brokering permissions to be added to your account.
-For more information, or to request a broker account, contact our [helpdesk](https://www.ebi.ac.uk/ena/browser/support), providing:
+For more information, or to request a broker account, contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_, providing:

 * some background: how you came to be a broker and who you are brokering on behalf of
 * expected data volume: how much and how frequently you expect to submit
 * broker names (both short, e.g. acryonym, and long): this will appear in our databases and your data files